 Cider Mills & Non U-Pick Orchards

 Dexter Cider Mill

 Dexter Cider Mill is located just a few blocks from Downtown Dexter on the Huron River.
 It is the oldest continuously operating cider mill in Michigan.
+They are now open for the 2016 season.
 They offer fresh cider and donuts and also have a winery.
 The Dexter Cider Mill is a nice place to stop for a donut and cider, but does not offer much in the way of entertainment.
-We visited three years ago after school and my daughter and her friends enjoyed skipping rocks into the river.
+We visited a few years ago after school and my daughter and her friends enjoyed skipping rocks into the river.